This article was originally published on 7 Mar 2018, and has since been updated ready for the 2023 application window.

 Car Insurance is not actually mandatory in NZ!
 Although it is obviously recommended.
 It tends to be cheaper than back home (approximately half the price of UK insurance).
 If you have car insurance, anyone over the age of 25 with a licence can drive your car for free without being named on the insurance policy.
 The excess tends to be greater if you have had an NZ licence for less than 2 years (or don’t have one at all).
 There are lots of insurance companies available; the AA is a popular choice.

 In NZ the MOT is called a “WOF” (Warrant of Fitness).
-It is done annually, is cheaper than an MOT (about $50), and can be done in most garages.
-If you’re buying a car, make sure it’s WOF is up to date.
+It is done annually, is cheaper than an MOT ($50-80), and can be done in most garages.
+If you’re buying a car, make sure its WOF is up to date.
 If not, take this into account for pricing.

 Road Tax is called Registration (or “Rego”).
 It’s more expensive than the UK, though still not loads.
 As with the WOF, make sure the car you buy has an up-to-date registration.